Reduce Complexity. Gain Business Value.

-Determine how you are going to organize your data.
-You could group by business capabilities, business area, business domain or data object domains.
-Our typical approach is to organize the data by business capabilities or business function.
-Affirma gives you the flexibility to adapt to what will best suit your organization.
+Determine how you are going to organize the designs.
+You may elect to group by business system, business capabilities, business area, business domain or data object domains.
+Affirma gives you the flexibility to adapt to what best suits your organization.

 Create a new design context or edit an existing one.
 Add entities from the data model to your context and curate the available properties and associations by removing, or adding back in, properties and associations relevant to the context.

 Import your design contexts into your enterprise semantic model or associate the design contexts with integration designs.
 You can also physicalize the design contexts by exporting to various DDL script formats, XSD schema’s, and a growing list of other formats.